Curriculum intent at Repton Primary School

 How do pupils progress and achieve within our curriculum?

-At Repton Primary School, our definition of progress is; the widening and deepening of essential knowledge, skills, understanding and learning behaviours.
-We designed, organised and planned our curriculum to ensure that children are not merely covering content but achieving a depth to their learning which enables them to use their skills and understanding in all areas of the curriculum.
+At Repton Primary School, our definition of progress is; the widening and deepening of essential knowledge and skills, through the altering of long term memory where pupils know more, remember more and can do more.
+Our curriculum is designed to ensure that pupils are not merely covering content but achieving a depth to their learning which enables them to use their skills and understanding in all areas of the curriculum.
+We moved away from filling pupils with isolated 'buckets' of knowledge in a 'content' based curriculum to more developing a pupil's schema so links can be made with prior and current learning in other parts of the curriculum.
 Our careful curriculum design and planning means that we build in many opportunities for repetition and practise for essential skills, knowledge and understanding in every subject.
 This ensures that children can revisit previous learning, which allows them to gradually develop a deeper understanding of the skills and processes within subjects, at their own pace and in the best possible way for each individual child.

 How will we evaluate our curriculum?

 We pride ourselves in constantly improving our school and value feedback from all stakeholders.
 We give our parents and governors many opportunities to share and celebrate the outcomes of our curriculum.
 All classes have a governor who, along with parents, will be invited into a half-termly celebration of topics where pupils will showcase their outcomes.
-Each class will also celebrate their work through a class assembly.
 Class pages on the school website will also inform parents of the half-termly topic for their class.
-An important aspect of our curriculum was inspiring pupils from the very first week of the term.
-Our staff planned exciting educational visits which ‘hooked’ and inspired pupils into their learning for the coming term.
+Class pages are updated every week so parents can see exactly what their child has been learning that week.
+An important aspect of our curriculum is providing pupils with a 'wow' experience.
+Our staff plan exciting educational visits which ‘hook’ and inspire pupils into their learning during the term.
 In all of this we will ask for feedback from all stakeholders and senior leaders will monitor and evaluate the impact that our curriculum is having on learning.

 What has been the impact of our curriculum?

 In terms of Maths and English the impact of our curriculum on outcomes has been very positive.
-Outcomes for pupils in Early years and the proportion of those achieving a Good Level of Development had improved from the previous year and was above national expectations.
+Outcomes for pupils in Early years and the proportion of those achieving a Good Level of Development was above national expectations.
 Indeed, this was also mirrored in Key Stage One with a greater proportion of pupils achieving above national expectations in Reading, Writing and Maths.
-By the end of their time at our school, pupils leave with outcomes that are significantly above national expectations with a high proportion of pupils achieving greater depth in some subjects.
-Pupils make good progress from Key Stage 1 to Key Stage 2 with a positive progress measure in Reading, Writing and Maths in Year 6.
+By the end of their time at our school, pupils leave with outcomes that are above national expectations with pupils achieving greater depth in some subjects above national averages.
 There are cross-curricular links to English and Maths within our curriculum and staff consider this when planning topics.
 As a result, we have high expectations that pupils will continue to make good progress in English and Maths through our exciting curriculum at Repton Primary School.
+Regular subject book looks indicate that outcomes in books are in line with subject leaders' intent and demonstrate high expectations for their subjects.
+Regular pupil discussions always demonstrate that pupils are learning key component skills and knowledge and can relate learning to a wider subject schema where prior learning has been built on to help them know more and remember more.

 If you have any questions or would like to learn more about our curriculum, please don’t hesitate to contact Mr Tague at school or if your question is about your child’s curriculum then please contact your child’s class teacher.